Kilio22/Area/mobile/README.md

 # area

 Mobile application for Area project.

+**Please, note that the app has been tested on Android phone only.**

 ## Getting Started

+Before starting the app, you must fill in CLIENT_IDs and TENANT_ID inside `lib/constants.dart` file.

 This project is a starting point for a Flutter application.